Enneagram vs Myers-Briggs: A Comprehensive Exploration

 The Emergence of MBTI

 Katharine Briggs’s fascination with personality differences led to the inception of MBTI.
-She collaborated with her daughter, Isabel Briggs Myers, to develop a personality inventory that would help individuals understand themselves and others better.
+She collaborated with her daughter, Isabel Briggs Myers, to develop a personality inventory to help individuals better understand themselves and others.
 The MBTI, as we know it today, was formally published in 1962.

 Foundational Elements of MBTI